Approximation algorithms for noncommutative CSPs: Proof Sketches

 Now consider the distribution $(U_{O\vec{x}},U_{O\vec{y}})$ where $O$ is a Haar random orthogonal matrix acting on $\R^N$.
-Note the similarity to the fixed inner product distribution $(V U_{\vec{x}},VU_{\vec{y}})$ where $V$ is Haar random unitary matrix acting on $\C^{2^{O(N)}}$.
-Notice also the following difference: the order of the randomness step and the vector-to-unitary step is switched.
-In particular in $(U_{O\vec{x}},U_{\vec{Oy}})$ we are using far less randomness.
+Note the similarity to the fixed inner product distribution $(R U_{\vec{x}},RU_{\vec{y}})$ where $R$ is Haar random unitary matrix acting on $\C^{2^{O(N)}}$ (this is the distribution used in the analytic approach).
+Notice also the difference between these two distributions: the order of the randomness step and the vector-to-unitary step is switched.
+In particular in $(U_{O\vec{x}},U_{O\vec{y}})$ we are using far less randomness.
 Despite this, using the strong isometry property, in Section \ref{sec:algebraic-reldist} on \emph{algebraic relative distribution}, we prove that the two distributions are the same as far as the relative distribution is concerned.
 This paves the path for the following algorithm.

-In Section \ref{sec:efficient-algorithm} we show that, for sufficiently large $k$, a slightly modified version of the following algorithm achieves an approximation ratio of $0.864$:
+In Section \ref{sec:efficient-algorithm} we show that, for sufficiently large $k$, a slightly modified version of Algorithm \ref{alg:efficient-nmax-cut-3} achieves an approximation ratio of $0.864$:

-\IncMargin{1em} \DecMargin{1em} The dimension of the Hilbert space of the approximate solution is $2^{O(kN)}$ where $k$ is a sufficiently large constant. \begin{question} Numerical evidence suggests that even for $k = 3$, Algorithm \ref{alg:efficient-nmax-cut-3} achieves the approximation ratio $0.864$.
-Can this be proven? \end{question}
+\IncMargin{1em} \DecMargin{1em} The dimension of the Hilbert space of this approximate solution is $2^{O(kN)}$ where $k$ is a sufficiently large constant. \begin{question} Could it be that even for $k = 3$, Algorithm \ref{alg:efficient-nmax-cut-3} achieves the approximation ratio $0.864$?
+This indeed matches numerical evidence. \end{question}

-As mentioned above, the primary difference between Algorithm \ref{alg:max-cut3} and \ref{alg:efficient-nmax-cut-3}, is that the order of the randomness and vector-to-unitary steps is switched.
+As mentioned above, the primary difference between Algorithms \ref{alg:max-cut3} and \ref{alg:efficient-nmax-cut-3}, is that the order of the randomness and vector-to-unitary steps is switched.
 In Algorithm \ref{alg:max-cut3}, we first apply the vector-to-unitary construction (producing exponential-sized matrices), then sample a Haar random unitary acting on a Hilbert space of large dimension.
 In Algorithm \ref{alg:efficient-nmax-cut-3}, we first sample from the Haar measure on a Hilbert space of small dimension $N$, then apply the vector-to-unitary construction.